MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -ConditionalCustomAttribute1
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ConditionalCustomAttribute1 to ConditionalCustomAttribute15 parameters specify filters for recipients' custom attributes.
-For example, if you set the ConditionalCustomAttribute1 value to Marketing, all included recipients whose CustomAttribute1 value is Marketing are included in this filter.
-You must use the IncludedRecipients parameter if you use a Conditional parameter.
-You can't use this parameter if you use the RecipientFilter parameter.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 This parameter specifies a filter that's based on the value of the recipient's CustomAttribute1 to CustomAttribute15 property.
 For example, if you set the ConditionalCustomAttribute1 parameter to the value Marketing, all recipients whose CustomAttribute1 value is Marketing are included in this filter.
 You can specify multiple values separated by commas.